brightcove/react-player-loader/README.md

 1. Get the script however you prefer
 2. Include the script in your html
-3. Use the `ReactPlayerLoader` object that this module exports on the `window` object.
+3. Use the `BrightcoveReactPlayerLoader` object that this module exports on the `window` object.
 4. See the example below for full usage.

 > NOTE: React/ReactDOM are **NOT** required, they are only used to show a working example.